AstroImageJ/astroimagej/packageFiles/common/README.txt

 AstroImageJ

+User settings are stored in <userhome>/.astroimagej/AIJ_Prefs.txt, unless a file named AIJ_Prefs.txt is present in AstroImageJ's directory (the same folder as ij.jar.
+For Mac, this will be in AstroImageJ.app/resources.
+For Windows and Linux this is the same directory as the application).

 The AstroImageJ.cfg file is where Java arguments may be specified to control JVM behavior, such as maximum memory.
 Some JVM arguments of note:
  - Max memory usage (consider using the GUI to set this option!)
    Specifies the maximum size (in bytes) of the heap.
 This value must be a multiple of 1024 and greater than 2 MB.
    Append the letter k or K to indicate kilobytes, m or M to indicate megabytes, or g or G to indicate gigabytes.
-   The default value is chosen at runtime based on system configuration, the default for AIJ on Windows is 75% (set in launcher.ini) of physical memory.
+   The default value is chosen at runtime based on system configuration, the default for AIJ 75% of physical memory.
+   The value in AstroImageJ.cfg takes precedent over the default value.
    For server deployments, -Xms and -Xmx are often set to the same value.
    The following examples show how to set the maximum allowed size of allocated memory to 80 MB using various units:
    -Xmx83886080